daeldir/jbogidva/README.md

 simple infrastructure (I currently develop with only a text editor and a browser, no web server, no fancy stuff).
-This means that some things are not automated however (the invariants in a web page, the index of all the files…).
+This means that some things are not automated however (the navigation links, the index of all the files…).

 The navigation is on a separated page to avoid deduplication.
 This is a direct result of the choice to have a static website